Downscaling climate projections to 1 km with single-image super resolution: Single-image super resolution using observational gridded data sets

 \section{Single-image super resolution using observational gridded data sets}

 We approach statistical downscaling with single-image super resolution that treats climate data as low-resolution images and applies machine learning models to produce their high-resolution versions.
-We want to downscale to a spatial resolution with no climate projections, so we do not have pairs of low- and high-resolution climate projections for training.
-Therefore, inspired by \citet{quesada-chacon2023}, we train models using a high-resolution observational gridded data set.
+We want to downscale to a~spatial resolution with no climate projections, so we do not have pairs of low- and high-resolution climate projections for training.
+Therefore, inspired by \citet{quesada-chacon2023}, we train models using a~high-resolution observational gridded data set.
 Specifically, we train models with pairs consisting of 1.~a target high-resolution observational gridded sample and 2.~an input upscaled sample from the high-resolution sample.
 We match the resolution of the upscaled sample and the climate projection we want to downscale.
-Then, by applying the models to the climate projection, we can downscale it to a high resolution.
+Then, by applying the models to the climate projection, we can downscale it to a~high resolution.

-Following \citet{prasad2024, ren2025} and \citet{sinha2025}, we selected a set of single-image super-resolution models that have demonstrated strong performance in downscaling: EDSR \citep{lim2017} from the family of convolutional network models; FNO \citep{li2021}, a model designed to learn solutions to partial differential equations; and a Transformer-based model SwinIR \citep{liang2021} that consistently beats other models.
+Following \citet{prasad2024, ren2025} and \citet{sinha2025}, we selected a~set of single-image super-resolution models that have demonstrated strong performance in downscaling: EDSR \citep{lim2017} from the family of convolutional network models; FNO \citep{li2021}, a~model designed to learn solutions to partial differential equations; and a~SwinIR model based on Transformers \citep{liang2021} that consistently beats other models.